 - It an iron skillet heat butter on low heat.

-- Zest in garlic, salt, pepper, zest of 1 lemon and 1 tbsp of the parsley.
+- Zest in garlic, salt, pepper, zest of 1 lemon and 1 tablespoon of the parsley.

 - Stir in spaghetti squash and cook on medium heat for 3-4 minutes stirring until the squash and seasonings are mixed together evenly.